hmchen47/DataScience/Notes/a08-FeatureEng.md

     test_df = discretizer.transformer(test_df)
     ```

-+ Discretization w/ Descision Trees
++ Discretization w/ Decision Trees
   + consisting of a decision tree to identify the optimal bins
   + a decision tree making a decision $\to$ assigning an observation to one of $N$ end leaves
   + generating a discrete output, the predictions at each of its $N$ leaves